-More specifically, Air Liquide…).
+More specifically, Air Liquide will commit to communicate through conferences, publications, and engage in academic collaborations and specific partnership with key components suppliers (start-ups, SME…).
 The FID will be also the opportunity to make educational visits to the liquefaction plant for the scientific and academic community, and to the operators of such similar plants to cross fertilize good practices across the cryogenic gases industries.

 In order to inform the European technological and scientific community about this new opportunity, the company commits to communicate through press releases, media tools and during workshops about the inauguration of the new manufacturing facility, as well as to actively approach several European SMEs and PROs from non-IPCEI Member States each year to check whether they could be interested in deploying usages of liquid hydrogen.